 SOURCE OF WEALTH: Founder of PeopleSoft and Workday

 FUNDING AREAS: Animal rights and no-kill animal shelters

-PeopleSoft continued to experience 80% to 90% year-over-year growth through much of the 1990s, with growth slowing toward the end of the decade.
-People definitely took notice of the human resources management software (HRMS) company, with Oracle founder Larry Ellison perhaps paying the most attention.
-In 2003, Larry Ellison launched a hostile takeover attempt of PeopleSoft.
-After 18 months, a number of back-and-forth negotiations, and a trial, the takeover attempt finally ended in late 2004 with Ellison as the victor, shelling out $26.50 per share.
+BACKGROUND: In 1987, Duffield mortgaged his house to cofound PeopleSoft with friend and business partner Ken Morris.
+In 2003, after many years of rapid growth, Larry Ellison launched a hostile takeover attempt of PeopleSoft.
+After 18 months, a number of back-and-forth negotiations, and a trial, the takeover attempt finally ended in late 2004 with Ellison as the victor.
 Total acquisition price tag: $10.3 billion.

 Duffield left the company before the transition was to take place and started a new company: Workday, which went public in 2012.
 It was a human resources and financial management software company that used cloud computing.

-ANIMAL RIGHTS: When Duffield's Dog Maddie passed in 1997, the Duffields decided to change the name of their Duffield Family Foundation to Maddie's Fund.
+ANIMAL RIGHTS: In 1994, the Duffields decided to change the name of their Duffield Family Foundation to Maddie's Fund, after the family's miniature Schnauzer, Maddie.
 The Duffield Family Foundation set up Maddie's Fund with a $300 million endowment.
-Since then, Duffield has committed a significant portion of his nearly $5 billion in wealth to animal rights.
+Since then, Duffield has continued to give for animal rights and research to advance the no-kill initiative.
 The goal of Maddie's Fund is to reduce the number of stray pets who are euthanized annually at animal shelters.
-In 2015, Maddie’s Fund projects that the number of dogs and cats euthanized per 1,000 Americans will drop to a record low of two.
-In 1990, that number was 35.7.
+According to their website, "Maddie’s Fund invests its resources to create a no-kill nation where every dog and cat is guaranteed a healthy home or habitat."